Global QCD analysis of spin PDFs in the proton with high-$x$ and lattice constraints: Global QCD analysis

 With the extended range of $x$ accessible through the lowering of the $W^2$ cut, we can also study the behavior of the ratio of polarized to unpolarized quark PDFs in the deep valence region, $x \to 1$, as illustrated in Fig.~\ref{fig:polarization}.
 Various nonperturbative and perturbative models exist which make specific predictions for the asymptotic $x \to 1$ behavior of $\Delta u/u$ and $\Delta d/d$~\cite{Melnitchouk:1995fc, Melnitchouk:1996zg,Close:1988br, Close:2003wz, Close:1979bt, Cloet:2005pp}.
 For example, assuming dominance of the 3-quark Fock state component of the proton wave function, models with helicity conservation for the scattered parton predict the dominance of the helicity-aligned configurations in the large-$x$ region, which leads to the expectations that $\Delta u/u \to 1$ and $\Delta d/d \to 1$ in the asymptotic $x \to 1$ limit.
 Other nonperturbative models, such as that based on spin-flavor SU(6) symmetry, the equal probabilities of the different components of the wave function lead to the nonrelativistic expectations $\Delta u/u \to~2/3$ and $\Delta d/d \to -1/3$ as $x \to 1$.
 Notice that the predictions for the $d$ quark PDF ratios between the models actually differ in sign at high $x$~\cite{Jimenez-Delgado:2014xza}.
 Empirically, $\Delta d/d$ remains negative for most of the range of $x$ covered by experiment, although the existing data do not rule out either behavior for $x \gtrsim 0.8$.

-In Fig.~\ref{fig:ppdfs_compare} we compare the helicity PDFs from the JAMpol25 analysis with results from some other global analysis groups~\cite{Nocera:2014gqa, deFlorian:2014yva}, as well as from the previous JAM17 fit~\cite{Ethier:2017zbq}.
+In Fig.~\ref{fig:ppdfs_compare} we compare the helicity PDFs from the JAMpol25 analysis with results from some other global analysis groups~\cite{Nocera:2014gqa, deFlorian:2014yva}, as well as from the previous JAM17 fit~\cite{Ethier:2017zbq} which simultaneously fitted polarized DIS, SIDIS and SIA data with a more restrictive $W$ cut of $W^2 > 10$~GeV$^2$.
 For $\Delta u^+$ and $\Delta d^+$, there is a significant reduction in uncertainties at higher $x$ values, $x \gtrsim 0.1$, from the inclusion of the low $W^2$ DIS data.
 For the light sea quark distributions, we find $\Delta \bar{u}$ to be clearly positive and $\Delta \bar{d}$ clearly negative, in contrast to some previous analyses that were less conclusive about the signs.
 We also see significantly smaller errors on $\Delta g$ compared to other groups, largely due to the inclusion of the lattice QCD data.
+In some regions the PDF uncertainties from the JAMpol25 analysis exceed those of JAM17, despite the inclusion of more experimental data, which reflects the use of a more flexible parameterization for the helicity PDFs in the current analysis.